fhfuih/portfolio/content/posts/cool-cook/index.md

 #### Videos

 A cooking video is easy to find on online video platforms.
-However, we have noted that most of the videos are intended for the audience to appreciate the cookking process rather than to learn themselves.
+However, we have noted that most of the videos are intended for the audience to appreciate the cooking process rather than to learn themselves.
 These videos are more elaborated in the shooting techniques and the artistic expressions rather than the comprehensiveness of the information.

 Plus, the elderly are less familiar with online video platforms.